 Generally, you'll find good digestifs in one of four categories:

-- Sweet Liqueurs: Sweeter fruit liqueurs like maraschino and limoncello are also nice after-dinner sippers.
+- Sweet Liqueurs: Sweeter fruit liqueurs like maraschino and limoncello are nice after-dinner sippers.
 Even a high-proof, brandy-based orange liqueur like Grand Marnier can be enjoyed on its own.

-The Manhattan is a classic digestif drink and other whiskey cocktails like the old-fashioned, Vieux Carre, and Sazerac are fabulous choices as well.
-For something a little different, try the marriage of Figaro with Cardamaro, the emperor with Unicum, or the twentieth century with Amaro Meletti.
+The Manhattan is a classic digestif drink, and other whiskey cocktails like the old-fashioned, Vieux Carre, and Sazerac are fabulous choices as well.
+For something a little different, try The Marriage of Figaro with Cardamaro, the emperor with Unicum, or the twentieth century with Amaro Meletti.